5 Easiest States to Establish Residency In

 Establishing domicile in Texas

 Setting up residency in Texas is straightforward, involving steps like getting a Texas driver's license, registering to vote, and establishing a permanent address in the state.
-However, you technically need to be in Texas for 30 days prior to getting a state ID or driver's license – so the documents you bring to the DMV for proof of address should back that up.

 Vehicle Registration

-This is another hit against Texas.
-Every vehicle registered in Texas needs to undergo an annual safety inspection.
-While it is possible to postpone this, it's more paperwork that needs to be completed every year – and postponing your safety inspection for consecutive years is challenging.
+While it is possible to postpone this, it requires more paperwork every year—and postponing your safety inspection for consecutive years is especially challenging.

 Comparative perspective and additional considerations